 How do you eat Baobab fruit?

 Baobab has been consumed in several different traditional recipes like Baobab drinks, Baobab stew, Baobab cake, straight Baobab, among many other ways.
-It has a slightly tangy flavor and can easily be incorporated in recipes of your preferred cuisine.
-For example, smoothies are one of the easiest ways to use Baobab every day.
+Baobab fruit powder has a slightly tangy flavor and can easily be incorporated in recipes of your preferred cuisine.
+For example, smoothies are one of the easiest ways to use Baobab fruit powder every day.

 Does Baobab give you energy?